 - Encouraging employees to communicate their views to this legislator about proposed legislation that concerns your company and the construction industry.
 Keep employees informed about the legislator’s position on important ABC issues and provide them with the opportunity to communicate with legislators by email if not in violation of a company policy.

 - Continuing to inform your legislator about your company’s activities and problems and never hesitating to voice your position on upcoming legislation.

 - Knowing what your legislator is doing and how he or she is voting.
 Thank them when they support your position with their votes and advise them when their vote harms your company or the construction industry.

 Also be sure to keep ABC up to date.
-Send a brief description of your meeting to ABC Grassroots Coordinator, highlighting the issues discussed and comments made by your legislator.
+Send a brief description of your meeting to ABC National's Grassroots Manager, highlighting the issues discussed and comments made by your legislator.
 This will enable ABC to reinforce your views when meeting with the legislator and his or her staff members in Washington, D.C.

 Finally, tours are an excellent opportunity for media coverage; however, alerting the media should be left to the discretion of the legislator and his staff.
 ABC National Grassroots Manager, Patrick McCarty (McCarty@abc.org) can assist with the development and distribution of a news release, should the legislator want to invite the media.

 Hosting an event at which your legislator can meet and talk with a group of ABC members is an easy and often successful way to create a lasting impression and relationship.
 Though it may sound intimidating at first, organizing a meeting is very simple and can be done in a variety of settings—luncheons, dinners, informal coffee hours, etc.